austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 Hi, welcome to my homepage!

 I'm Jinjian LIU(<font face="楷体">刘劲见</font>), born and grew up in Chengdu, China.
 I am currently a final-year undergraduate student from School of Computer Science at Sichuan University, under the guidance of [Prof. Yue Ivan Wu](https://scholar.google.com/citations?user=3hAyJWwAAAAJ&hl=en&oi=ao), and have had the privilege of working with and being guidenced by [Prof. Kainam Thomas Wong](https://scholar.google.com/citations?user=kCs2aSQAAAAJ&view_op=list_works&sortby=pubdate).
-I will do my PhD in City University of Hong Kong, Hong Kong SAR, under the supervision of [Prof.Xianghao Yu](https://www.ee.cityu.edu.hk/~alexyu/index.html)
+I will do my PhD in City University of Hong Kong, Hong Kong SAR, under the supervision of [Prof. Xianghao Yu](https://www.ee.cityu.edu.hk/~alexyu/index.html)

 You can download my [curriculum vitae](../assets/CV-2025-05-14-JJL.pdf) here, and please feel free to drop me an email if you'd like to discuss anything or just have a chat.
 You can also explore the options in the navigation bar above for more information about me.
 Thank you!